zdave-parity/jam-np/simple.md

 The number of blocks in the response should be limited to the given maximum.

-Note that blocks directly contain only the hashes of included work-reports and preimages.
-If unknown, the actual work-reports and preimages should be requested using protocols 136 and 143 respectively.

 ```
 Direction = 0 (Ascending exclusive) OR 1 (Descending inclusive) (Single byte)
 Maximum Blocks = u32